-Within two weeks of receipt of the letter of intent, Stage 1 applicants will be notified of review results, and selected applicants will be invited by e-mail or letter to submit a full proposal.
-Full proposals consist of an executive summary, a project narrative of 20 pages (1.5 line spacing), budget, budget narrative and additional supporting documents.
+Within two weeks of submission of the letter of intent, Stage 1 applicants will be notified of review results, and selected applicants will be invited by e-mail to submit a full proposal.
+Full proposals consist of an executive summary, a project narrative of up to 20 pages (at 1.5 line spacing), budget, budget narrative and additional supporting documents.
 The project narrative includes: the project's significance and need for rapid review; research aims and hypotheses; detailed methods and analysis plans; communication and dissemination plans; and timeline.

-All invited full proposals must be submitted only through the RWJF Grantmaking Online system at http://grantmaking.rwjf.org/papher.
+All invited full proposals may be submitted only through the RWJF Grantmaking Online system at http://grantmaking.rwjf.org/papher2.